usnistgov/ndn-dpdk/container/disk/README.md

-# ndn-dpdk/container/diskstore
+# ndn-dpdk/container/disk

-This package contains the **Disk-backed Data Store (DiskStore)** that implements an on-disk storage of Data packets.
+This package implements an on-disk storage of Data packets.

+## Disk-backed Data Store (DiskStore)

+DiskStore is an on-disk storage of Data packets.

-The DiskStore is backed by an SPDK block device (bdev), whose block size must be 512 bytes.
+It is backed by an SPDK block device (bdev), whose block size must be 512 bytes.
 One or more adjacent blocks are joined together to form a *slot*, identified by a slot number.
 The `DiskStore` type stores and retrieves a Data packet via its slot number.
 It does not have an index, and cannot search Data packets by name.

-## Use Case

 The intended use case of the DiskStore is to extend the Content Store with additional capacity.